 What is a WISP?

 A WISP is an ISP that uses wireless technology to provide Internet service to homes or businesses.
 WISP networks are often called fixed wireless networks as opposed to mobile wireless networks.
 A WISP using modern technology can provide customers with low latency connections and speeds up to about 150Mbps at competitive prices.
-WISPs can also provide higher capacity (up to 1Gbps, maybe even more) at prices that are competitive with what a business would pay for a similar dedicated connection.
+WISPs can provide businesses with high capacity (up to 1Gbps, maybe even more) dedicated connections at prices that are competitive in the industry.

 A common WISP network architecture looks like this:

 - Fiber connection to the Internet at a datacenter or commercial building along with leased space on the roof of the building.
 The leased space on the roof becomes the first relay site with wireless access points and backhauls.